spuy/frontend-core/README.md

 ### Environment variables for the configuration

+ * `PUBLIC_PATH`: You will need to set publicPath if you plan to deploy your site under a sub path, for example GitHub Pages.
+If you plan to deploy your site to `https://adempiere-vue.github.io/bar/`, then publicPath should be set to `/bar/`.
+In most cases please use `/`.

  * `API_URL`: It indicates the address of the server to which you will point the service [Proxy-Adempiere-Api](https://github.com/adempiere/proxy-adempiere-api), by default its value is `http://localhost:8085/api/adempiere/`.

  * `TASK_MANAGER_URL`: It indicates the address of the API RESTFul to task manager [ADempiere-Business-Processors](https://github.com/adempiere/adempiere-business-processors) and [`dKron`](https://dkron.io/), by default its value is `http://localhost:8080/v1`.